 It is very important that your doctor check your progress at regular visits to make sure that topotecan is working properly.
 Blood tests may be needed to check for unwanted effects.

 Using topotecan while you are pregnant can harm your unborn baby.
-Use an effective form of birth control to keep from getting pregnant.
-If you think you have become pregnant while using the medicine, tell your doctor right away.
+It may also cause birth defects if the father is using it when his sexual partner becomes pregnant.
+Female patients should use an effective form of birth control to keep from getting pregnant during treatment and for at least 6 months after your last dose.
+Male patients who have female partners should use effective birth control during treatment with topotecan and for at least 3 months after the last dose.
+If you think you have become pregnant while receiving the medicine, tell your doctor right away.

 Topotecan can temporarily lower the number of white blood cells in your blood, increasing the chance of getting an infection.
 It can also lower the number of platelets, which are needed for proper blood clotting.
 If this occurs, there are certain precautions you can take, especially when your blood count is low, to reduce the risk of infection or bleeding: